British and Other Navies in World War 2 Day-by-Day by Don Kindell

 Convoy FS.302 departed Methil and arrived at Southend on the 9th.

-A British Swordfish of 825 Squadron from aircraft carrier FURIOUS crashed off Clacton.
+A Swordfish of 825 Squadron from aircraft carrier FURIOUS crashed off Clacton.
 Temporary Lt (A) D. A. N. Watt RNVR, was killed.

+U.37 badly damaged British tanker BRITISH GENERAL (6989grt) in 51‑42N, 24‑03W.
+The next morning, U.37 attacked again and this time sank her.
+The entire crew was missing.
 Destroyer HARVESTER was searching for this British steamer, but was unable to locate her.

 U.103 sank Norwegian tanker NINA BORTHEN (6123grt) in 54‑00N, 26‑00W.

+U.123 sank British steamer BENLAWERS (5943grt) in 53‑20N, 26‑10W.
 Twenty three crew and the naval gunner were lost.
 The survivors were rescued by British steamers BENGORE HEAD (2609grt) and FOREST (4998grt).

-British drifter SCOTCH THISTLE (84grt) was lost after stranding in the Thames Estuary.
+Drifter SCOTCH THISTLE (84grt) was lost after stranding in the Thames Estuary.

-British steamer HULL TRADER (717grt) was damaged by German bombing in the London Docks.
+Steamer HULL TRADER (717grt) was damaged by German bombing in the London Docks.

-British steamer FIRECREST (538grt) was damaged by German bombing two and a half miles southwest of Sunk Light Vessel, Thames Estuary.
+Steamer FIRECREST (538grt) was damaged by German bombing two and a half miles southwest of Sunk Light Vessel, Thames Estuary.

 Destroyer VIDETTE departed Gibraltar escorting storeship CITY OF AUCKLAND for Alexandria, via Durban.
+The destroyer detached at dark on the 7th.

 Italian submarine TRICHECO sank in error Italian submarine GEMMA in the Aegean Sea in 35‑30N, 27‑18E.